Monday, March 16, 2020, 11:30 a.m. Update - County Judge Issues Disaster Declaration For Collin County

 The immediate risk of transmission in Collin County remains low.

 Like most Texas counties, Collin County does not have an onsite laboratory to test for Novel Coronavirus (COVID-2019), but two commercial laboratories have announced their capability to perform COVID-19 testing.
+Quest Diagnostics began testing March 9, and LabCorp began testing March 5.
+People seeking testing should contact their doctor for testing referrals.

-On a personal note this morning, I ask you to pray for this family in our community, for their quick recovery and return to full health, and for the health and safety of the family members who do not have Coronavirus.
+On a personal note this morning, I ask you to pray for this family in our community, for their quick recovery and return to full health, and for the health and safety of the family members who do not have Coronavirus.# # # # #

 Monday, March 9, 2020 Update - Collin County Judge Chris Hill's Statement